catseye/Tamsin/README.markdown

 *   non-backtracking versions of `|` and `{}`?  (very advanced)
 *   «» could be an alias w/right sym (`,,`, `„`)
     (still need to scan it specially though)
-*   dictionary values in variables?
-*   special form that consumes rest of input from the Tamsin source
+*   special form that consumes rest of input from the Tamsin source -- gimmick
 *   feature-testing: `$.exists('$.blargh') | do_without_blargh`
 *   ternary: `foo ? bar : baz` -- if foo succeeded, do bar, else do baz.
 *   a second implementation, in C -- with compiler to C and meta-circular